buddyfavors/autorenter-nodeexpress-api/readme.md

 ## Prerequisites ##

-TODO
+To use docker:
+Make sure docker and docker-compose are installed.

 Must have docker engine 1.10 or higher.

+To use Vagrant:
+Make sure to have  VirtualBox and Vagrant installed.

 ## Development Environment Setup ##

+To use docker:
+ `docker-compose build`
  `docker-compose up`

+To use vagrant:
+ `vagrant up`
+ If you don't have the correct plugins installed, it will install them and then rerun the above command.

 ## Browse the App

+If using docker:

+After performing a build you should be able to run the application by browsing to `http://192.168.99.100:9000/`.

+If using Vagrant:

-After performing a build you should be able to run the application by browsing to `http://{docker_ip}:XXXX/`.
+After performing a build you should be able to run the application by browsing to `http://localhost:9000/`.

-To get your docker machine ip:
-`docker-machine ip`